HOME Back

 None

-HOME > Japan’s Local Treasures > Shimokita Peninsula's 'Buddha's Cove'
+HOME > Japan’s Local Treasures > Shimokita Peninsula and “Buddha’s Cove”

-A time-worn beauty, Hotokegaura rock formations are the result of 20 million years of natural erosion.
+The Hotokegaura rock formations were created by 20 million years of natural erosion

 Aomori Prefecture